The major in Southern Studies has reached capacity for the 2024-25 academic year.

-The application process for the SST major will depend on your status as a student:
+The application process for the SST major depends on your student status:

-Incoming freshmen: Once accepted to UM, the applicant will have access to the online “Special Programs and Scholarship Application.”
-In addition to the general information required from all students, applicants will select the Southern Studies option to answer a short essay prompt regarding their interest in the SST major.
-The deadline for first-year incoming students to apply to the Southern Studies program is February 15 and decisions are announced on or before March 30.
+— Incoming freshmen: Once accepted to UM, the applicant will have access to the online “Special Programs Application.”
+In addition to the general information required from all students, applicants will select the Southern Studies option to address short prompts regarding their interest in the SST major.
+The deadline for first-year incoming students to apply to the Southern Studies program is January 10 and decisions are announced on or before March 30.
 Until students receive notification of their acceptance into Southern Studies, they will be designated as Freshman Studies majors.

 The deadline for applying to the Graduate Program in Southern Studies is February 1.
 We will waive the application fee for all prospective students who apply by the preferred deadline.